linagora/linshare/documentation/EN/epics/new-admin-portal/story-28-admin-manage-OIDC-user-provider.md

 - I select User Providers, if the current selected domain doesn't have an user provider, screen 2 will be displayed.
 - When i click button "Add user provider", there will be a drop-down list with 3 options: LDAP provider, OIDC provider, Twake provider
 - I select OIDC provider, screen 3 will be displayed, the button Add user provider will be disabled
-- To add an OIDC user provider, i need to fill "Associated domain indentifier".
+- To add an OIDC user provider, I need to fill:
+   - "Associated domain indentifier".
 This is a string field and mandatory.
+   - Check external user ID: A checkbox. : If enabled, LinShare will search for a claim named 'external_uid', store it in the database at the first connection.
+Then the store value will be compared with the value provided by OIDC at each authentication attempt. if it does not match, user will be rejected.
+   - Use Access Claim:  A checkbox: If enabled, LinShare will search for a claim named 'linshare_access' and compare it to the value store in key 'oidc.access.claim.value="linshare"' in the property file.
+If it does not match, user will be rejected.
+   - Use Role Claim:  A checkbox: If enabled, LinShare will search for a claim named 'linshare_role' to define the default role value when creating the profile at first connection only (Possible values: ADMIN, SIMPLE)
+   - Use email locale Claim: A checkbox: If enabled, LinShare will search for a claim named 'linshare_locale' to define the default role value when creating the profile at first connection only (Possible values: ENGLISH, FRENCH, RUSSIAN)
-- I can also see a text message :"By creating OIDC user provider for [associated domain name], you allow LinShare to create users for this domain when an user authenticates with OIDC"
+- I can also see a text message :"By creating OIDC user provider for [associated domain name], you allow LinShare to create users for this domain when a user authenticates with OIDC.
+The user will be created in this domain if the value of the claim 'domain_discriminator' matches the value above.","
 - When i click button Save, the system will validate:
    - If associated domain identifier is already in use by an other domain/oidc provider in LinShare, the field will be highlighted in red and a message:"Associated domain identifier already exists"
    - If Associated domain identifier field is blank, it will be highlighted in red and a message:"Associated domain identifier cannot be blank"